jreynolds1400/pdsnd_github/README.md

 This is pretty cool making all these changes.
 I'm having fun with Udacity!

 We need to make some additional changes to this file as part of the project

+One last change to prep for bikeshare.py changes